 search techniques must be learned and practiced to be

-• BBC's WebWise is a thorough free online interactive tutorial on the use of the Internet, for beginners, from the British Broadcasting Corporation.
+• BBC's WebWise is a thorough free online interactive tutorial on the use of the Internet, from the British Broadcasting Corporation.

 • Laura Cohen, Web Support Librarian,